Great Smoky Mountains Fall Foliage

 Type of Tree Depends on Color Display!

-The type of tree is what determines the color the leaves will turn during the fall foliage season.
+The type of tree determines the color the leaves will turn during the fall foliage season.
 It is not just a random process.
 Different types of trees will turn a specific shade during autumn.
-All the different varieties of trees in the Great Smoky Mountains are what make all the different colors on display during the fall foliage season.
+All the different varieties of trees in the Great Smoky Mountains make all the different colors on display during the fall foliage season.

 The leaves of these trees will turn a yellow or golden color: